hashicorp/terraform-provider-google/website/docs/r/compute_address.html.markdown

 $ terraform import google_compute_address.default gcp-project/us-central1/test-address
 ```

-If `project` is omitted, the default project set for the provider are used:
+If `project` is omitted, the default project set for the provider is used:

 ```
 $ terraform import google_compute_address.default us-central1/test-address